patrick-kidger/equinox/README.md

 grads = loss(model, x, y)
 ```

 And there's no magic there!
-All `eqx.Module` really does is register your class with JAX as a PyTree node.<br>
+All `eqx.Module` really does is register your class with JAX as a PyTree node.
 (In fact the source code for `eqx.Module` is only about 100 lines long.)

 ### Filtering